The compass has been a classic symbol for travellers for as long as navigation of the planet has been around.

 Wear it, treasure it, love it, take it on your worldwide adventures to bring you luck and safe travels.
 This is an ideal travel gift for men and women alike.

-NEW for 2020 - Dog Tag Compass Necklace with bold blue enamel & a skinny dog tag pendant engraved with latitude & longitude coordinates.
+Dog Tag Compass Necklace with bold blue enamel & a skinny dog tag pendant engraved with latitude & longitude coordinates.

 Here are some ideas for when to gift a loved one an Off The Map Compass pendant